wyh136/SophiaTX-Network/README.md

 -------------

 We provide several different API's.
 Each API has its own ID.
-When running `decentd`, initially two API's are available:
+When running `sophiatxd`, initially two API's are available:
 API 0 provides read-only access to the database, while API 1 is used to login and gain access to additional, restricted API's.